ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

   For security and compliance reasons, the administrator name of the crypto unit might be shown up in logs for auditing purposes.
   {: note}

-### Step 3: Set the signature thresholds to exit imprint mode in the target crypto unit
+### Step 3: Set the quorum authentication thresholds to exit imprint mode in the target crypto unit
 {: #step3-exit-imprint-mode}

 A crypto unit in imprint mode isn't considered secure.
 You can't run most of the administrative commands, such as loading the new master key register, in imprint mode.